cvishnu007/FinRAG/readme.md

 | Embeddings | MiniLM + LogReg | 0.5250 | 0.5878 | 0.063 | Same as TF-IDF |
 | Embeddings | FinBERT-tone alone | 0.5324 | 0.5677 | 0.035 | Best embedding model |
 | Embeddings | FinBERT-tone + Blend | 0.5432 | — | — | Tied with TF-IDF blend |

+> Full experiment scripts are archived in `experiments/` — see
+> `experiments/README.md` for details on each run.

 ### Key Conclusion on Embeddings